 Streets should be designed so that they are appropriate for their context, surroundings and place in the wider hierarchy of streets.
 They should not always be uniform and they should respond and relate to built form and landscape.

 The Council strongly recommends that proposals for new development follow a Manual for Streets approach.
-Reference should also be made to guidance produced jointly by local County Councils, such as the 6C's Design Guide6 (and any subsequent versions).
+Reference should also be made to guidance produced jointly by local County Councils, such as the 6C's Design Guide6.